EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/install_cfw.md

-## Installation of the microSD bootloader
+## Installation of the microSD bootloader on Dafang

 1. Download [CFW-Binary](/hacks/cfw/cfw-1.3.bin).
 Verify the SHA256 and/or SHA3-256 checksums to ensure file integrity.
   - SHA2-256: `2a23e136906d0ba13d1bb9fe7da52c2eb49c58ccce97be29c91259c2011894ae`